-I'm a Black-biracial writer, teacher, and artist and the creator, producer, and host of How I Learned, a long-running storytelling/comedy and reading series.
-I've told or read stories for The Moth, Risk, Mortified, Story Collider, The Liar Show, Literary Death Match, Gotham Storytelling Festival, and at various New York venues that serve booze and sometimes snacks.
+I'm a Black-biracial writer and teacher and the creator, producer, and host of How I Learned, a long-running storytelling/comedy/reading series.
+I've appeared at The Moth, Risk, Mortified, Story Collider, The Liar Show, Literary Death Match, Gotham Storytelling Festival, and various New York venues that serve booze and sometimes snacks.

-I teach mostly creative nonfiction and I'm currently a contributing editor at Vestal Review, a journal of flash fiction.
-I live in Brooklyn but if you need me for something somewhere else, maybe I'll go there.
+I teach mostly creative nonfiction and I'm currently a contributing editor at Vestal Review, the oldest flash nonfiction journal on the planet.
+I live in Brooklyn, but if you need me for something somewhere else maybe I'll go there.